ToshioCP/Gtk4-tutorial/src/sec8.src.md

 tfe/tfe1.c
 @@@

-- 110: The GFile pointer of the TfeTextView is set with `files[i]`, which is a GFile created with the command line argument.
+- 109: The GFile pointer of the TfeTextView is set to the copy of `files[i]`, which is a GFile created with the command line argument.
-But the GFile will be destroyed by the system later.
+The GFile will be destroyed by the system later.
 So it needs to be copied before the assignment.
 `g_file_dup` duplicates the GFile.
+Note: GFile is *not* thread safe.
+Duplicating GFile avoids a trouble comes from the different thread.
-- 126: The "close-request" signal is connected to `before_close` handler.
+- 124: The "close-request" signal is connected to `before_close` handler.
 The fourth argument is called "user data" and it will be the second argument of the signal handler.
 So, `nb` is given to `before_close` as the second argument.